-- (a) Each applicant for a non-gaming employee registration shall produce such information, documentation and assurances as requested by the commission concerning the qualification criteria set forth in sections 5303.1 through 5303.6 of this Subchapter. - (b) Subsequent to the registration of a non-gaming employee, the executive director of the commission may revoke, suspend, limit or otherwise restrict the registration upon a finding that the registrant is disqualified on the basis of the criteria contained in Racing, Pari-Mutuel Wagering and Breeding Law section 1318.
-Notwithstanding, a non-gaming employee registration shall not be denied or revoked on the basis of a misdemeanor conviction provided that the registrant has affirmatively demonstrated registrant's rehabilitation, pursuant to article 23-A of the Correction Law.
+- (a) Each applicant for a non-gaming employee registration shall produce such information, documentation and assurances as requested by the commission concerning the qualification criteria set forth in sections 5303.1 through 5303.6 of this Subchapter. - (b) Subsequent to the registration of a non-gaming employee, the commission may revoke, suspend, limit or otherwise restrict the registration upon a finding that the registrant is disqualified on the basis of the criteria contained in Racing, Pari-Mutuel Wagering and Breeding Law section 1318. - (c) Notwithstanding subdivision (b) of this section, a non-gaming employee registration shall not be denied or revoked on the basis of a misdemeanor conviction or the commission of any act or acts that would constitute any offense described in Racing, Pari-Mutuel Wagering and Breeding Law section 1318 if the applicant has, in the judgment of the commission, affirmatively demonstrated the applicant's rehabilitation pursuant to article 23-A of the Correction Law.